jamie33o/world-vape-center/README.md

     return self.email
 ```

 I set the email address to be unique to avoid users signing up multiple times with the same email address.
-If a user tries to sign up twice with the same address they will be shown a message letting them know they've already signed up.

-Once a user signs up, I used the `send_mail()` functionality in the `webhook_handler.py` file to trigger a welcome email for the user to acknowledge that they've successfully signed up for the newsletter.
+Once a user signs up, I used the `send_mail()` functionality to trigger a welcome email for the user to acknowledge that they've successfully signed up for the newsletter.

-In this welcome newsletter, I've included a special discount code to entice sign ups to purchase on the site.

 ## Testing